Military Personnel Housing and Employment Rights

 Housing Protections and Other Benefits

 Because transitioning to full-time military service often requires relocation (stateside or overseas), federal law under the Servicemembers Civil Relief Act (SCRA), provides a variety of protections to assist during the transition.
 For example, the SCRA allows you to terminate any housing lease early without any legal consequences.
 It also allows you to stay any civil legal proceedings against you as well as any efforts to obtain and enforce judgments against you while you’re on active duty and also provides specific protections against creditors.
-The SCRA is a valuable asset for service members and can make a significant difference for you and your family as you face a mobilization or deployment.
 This section will provide you with information about these important protections and what you need to do to enforce them.

 With all of the federal and state law protections available to assist your transition to active duty, it’s important for you to know which ones are relevant to you and how you can go about utilizing them.
 Because of this, you should contact an attorney that specializes in military law and benefits.
 An attorney can advise you of your rights and can also prepare the necessary paperwork to secure your protections, from court filings to letters to creditors.